 The Headstart Subcontractor Performance Bond was created by the surety industry in response to concerns expressed by general contractors about the lengthy process involved with investigating a subcontractor default claim.

-Under the traditional claims resolution process, a general contractor faced with a subcontractor default will have to wait for the surety to complete a full investigation of the claim before they will honor the bond.
-The time delay often compounds losses as delays can quickly erode profits in ongoing construction projects.
+Under the traditional claims resolution process, a general contractor faced with a subcontractor default will have to wait for the surety company to complete a full investigation of the claim before they will honor the construction bond.
+This time delay often compounds losses as delays can quickly erode profits in ongoing construction projects.

 The Headstart Performance Bond provides an alternative for the general contractor.
 It provides for a much quicker claims resolution process at a time when it is most critical.
 It will allow a general contractor to propose and implement its own claim mitigation solution.

 - The bond contains a URL linking to The Notice of Claim Letter and Mitigation Agreement.
 These documents are to be completed and submitted to the surety by the general contractor.
 These documents are always accessible to the general contractor so he/she can be prepared for a quick submission when a claim arises.

 - When submitting a claim, the general contractor will attach a suggested mitigation proposal outlining their preferred alternate method of completing the bonded work.

 - Following the submission of the claim, the surety must respond within three (3) business days, either granting the general contractor the right to begin their alternative completion proposal or denying the claim and going forward with the traditional claims resolution process.
 This allows for a more timely completion of the project.

 - The completed Notice of Claim Letter eliminates technical issues that can slow the claims process while the proposal for completion by the general contractor can result in a job restart within days of the initial notice without necessarily having to retender the work.